gm-spacagna/wordpress-posts-recommender/README.md

 We run our experiments in Spark local mode since that the size of data was small enough but the implementation is so that it can scale for any size and any cluster.

-We did not leverage the DataFrame optimizations for the engineering part but we prefered the flexibility and functionalities of the classic RDDs.
+We did not leverage the DataFrame optimizations for the engineering part but we preferred the flexibility and functionalities of the classic RDDs.

 Features independency was not verified, for example we expect tagsLikelihood and categoriesLikelihood features to be highly correlated.
 PCA or similar techniques could have been adopted to make the solution more reliable.

+Whilst the training set was balanced, the test set contained many more false records.

-The whole analysis/modelling was performed statically without considering timestamps or sequence of events.
+The whole analysis/modeling was performed statically without considering timestamps or sequence of events.

 In order to reduce the search space in the evaluation we pre-filtered only the blog posts who were liked at least once in the test dataset.
 That is obviously cheating but we needed to reduce the search space for our experiments because we did not use a proper Big Data cluster.

 Same for evaluated users, we only selected 100 random ones.

+We have not compared how Zeppelin compare to the SparkNotebook in terms of visualizations.

 Bear in mind that ehe goal was not proving the correctness of the solution but more showing how you can easily implement and end-to-end scalable and production-quality solution for typical data science problem by leveraging Spark, Scala and the SparkNotebook.

 ## Conclusions

-Key findings are:
+Lessons learnt are:

-* DataFrame is great for I/O and schema inference from the sources.
-* DataFrame is good when you have flatten schemas, operations start to be more complicated with nested and array fields.
+* DataFrame is great for I/O, schema inference from the sources and when you have flatten schemas.
+Operations start to be more complicated with nested and array fields.
-* RDD gives you the flexibility of doing your ETL using the richness of the scala framework, in the other hand you must be careful on optimizing your execution plans.
-* Functional Programming allowed us to express complex logic and execution plans with a simple and clear code free of side effects.
+* RDD gives you the flexibility of doing your ETL using the richness of the Scala framework, in the other hand you must be careful on optimizing your execution plans.
+Functional Programming allowed us to express complex logic with a simple and clear code and free of side effects.
+* Map joins with broadcast maps is very efficient but we need to make sure to reduce at minimum its size before to broadcast, e.g. applying some filtering to remove the unmatched keys before the join or capping the size of each value in case of size-variable structures (e.g. hash maps).
 * ETL and feature engineering is the most time-consuming part, once you obtained the data you want in vector format then you can convert back to DataFrame and use the ML APIs.
+* ML unfortunately does not wrap everything available in MlLib, sometime you have to convert back to RDD[LabeledPoint] or RDD[(Double, Vector)] in order to use the MlLib features (e.g. evaluation metrics).
+* ML pipeline API (Transformer, Estimator, Evaluator) seems cool but for an MVP is a pre-mature abstraction.
+* Do not underestimate simple solutions.
+In the worst case they serve as baseline for benchmarking.
+* Even tough the Logistic Regression was better on classifying as true or false, the simple model outperformed when running the end-to-end ranking evaluation.
+* Focus on solving problems rather than models or algorithms.
+Many Data Science problems can be solved with counts and divisions, e.g. Naïve Bayes.
+* Logistic Regression “raw scores” are NOT probabilities, treat them carefully!
-* SparkNotebook is good for EDA and as entry point for calling APIs and presenting results
+* SparkNotebook is good for EDA and as entry point for calling APIs and presenting results.
 * Developing in the notebook is non very productive, the more you write code the more become harder to track and refactor previously developed code.
-* Better writing code in IntelliJ and then either pack it into a fat jar and import it from the notebook or copy and paste everytime into a notebook dedicated cell.
+* Better writing code in IntelliJ and then either pack it into a fat jar and import it from the notebook or copy and paste every time into a notebook dedicated cell.
 * In order to keep normal Notebook cells clean, they should not contain more than 4/5 lines of code or complex logic, they should ideally just code queries in the form of functional processing and entry points of a logic API.
-* Map joins with broadcast maps is very efficient but we need to make sure to reduce at minimum its size before to broadcast, e.g. applying some filtering to remove the unmatched keys before the join or capping the size of each record in case of size-variable structures (e.g. hash maps).
-* ML unfortunately does not wrap everything available in MlLib, sometime you have to convert back to RDD[LabelledFeatures] or RDD[(Double, Vector)] in order to use the MlLib features (e.g. evaluation metrics).
 * Plotting in the notebook with the built in visualization is handy but very rudimental, can only visualize 25 points, we created a Pimp to take any Array[(Double,Double)] and interpolate its values to only 25 points.
-* Tip: when you visualize a Scala Map with Double keys in the range 0.0 to 1.0, the take(25) method will return already uniform samples in that range and since the x-axis is numerical, the built-in visualizatin will automatically sort it for you.
+* Tip: when you visualize a Scala Map with Double keys in the range 0.0 to 1.0, the take(25) method will return already uniform samples in that range and since the x-axis is numerical, the built-in visualization will automatically sort it for you.
-* Probably we should have investigated advanced libraries like Bokeh that are already supported in the Notebook.
+* Probably we should have investigated advanced libraries like Bokeh or D3 that are already supported in the Notebook.

-* Even just 4/5GB of data in local mode is a bottleneck, Spark helps parallelizing but when the available data is too low is very slow and sometime runs out of memory.
-* We could not find a way to increase memory in the notebook to more than 4GB even though we specified 12G in the spark configurations metadata.
+## Follow-up Links

+Manifesto for Agile Data Science: http://www.datasciencemanifesto.org

+The complete 18 steps to start a new Agile Data Science project: https://datasciencevademecum.wordpress.com/2015/11/12/the-complete-18-steps-to-start-a-new-agile-data-science-project/